 In Greek mythology, the constellation Cancer is associated with the crab sent by Hera to defeat Heracles.
 In different versions of the myth, the crab is either kicked into the sky by Heracles or placed among the stars by Hera after getting crushed by the Greek hero.

-Cancer contains a number of famous deep sky objects, among them the open cluster Praesepe, also known as the Beehive Cluster (Messier 44), and the open cluster Messier 67, and the interacting spiral galaxies NGC 2535 and NGC 2536.
+Cancer contains a number of famous deep sky objects, among them the open cluster Praesepe, also known as the Beehive Cluster (Messier 44), the open cluster Messier 67, and the interacting spiral galaxies NGC 2535 and NGC 2536.

 Acubens – α Cancri (Alpha Cancri)

 Acubens, Alpha Cancri, is only the fourth brightest star in Cancer.
 Its apparent magnitude varies between 4.20 and 4.27.

 The star is sometimes also called Al Zubanah or Sertan.
 The name Al Zubanah comes from the Arabic az-zubānah, which means “claws,” while Sertan is derived from saraţān, which means “the crab.”

 Alpha Cancri is a multiple star system located approximately 174 light years from Earth.
 The brightest component, Alpha Cancri A, is a white A-type main sequence dwarf.
 The star has an eleventh magnitude companion, Alpha Cancri B. The brighter star in the system is suspected to be a very close binary itself, consisting of two stars separated by 0.1 arc seconds.

 Acubens belongs to the spectral class A5m and has a luminosity 23 times that of the Sun.
 The star lies close to the ecliptic and can be occulted by the Moon and, rarely, by planets.